ioai-tech/IO-ULTRA-EMBODIMENT-DATASET-DOC/data_structure.md

 ## Dataset Structure

-Each group of data is a tar compressed package, named XXX.tar, and each compressed package contains several tracks, each track is a folder, and the folder name is from XXX_000 to XXX_00N, where N is the number of tracks in each group of data.
+Each group of data is a tar compressed package, named XXX.tar, and each compressed package contains several trajectories, each track is a folder, and the folder name is from XXX_000 to XXX_00N, where N is the number of trajectories in each group of data.

 Each folder contains the following files: